Burundi Calendar with Holidays 2026 – Year Planner

 Burundi Calendar with Holidays 2026

-Islamic holidays such as Eid al-Fitr (around 20 March) and Eid al-Dada (around May 27) are also seen at the national level, underlining Burundi’s religious inclusion.
+Islamic holidays such as Eid al-Fitr on 20 March and Eid al-Adha on May 27 are also seen at the national level, underlining Burundi’s religious inclusion.
 Independence Day comes on 1 July, one of the most important national holidays, and remembers the freedom of Burundi from colonial rule.
-National leaders have also been included this year, such as Prince Louis Rawagasore Day on 13 October and President Nadade Dey on 21 October.
-All Saints Day is celebrated on 1 November and ends with Christmas Day on 25 December.
-Together, these holidays provide time for monuments, faith, and unity across the country.
+National leaders have also been included this year, such as Prince Louis Rwagasore Day on 13 October and President Ndadaye Day on 21 October.

 Burundi Holiday Calendar 2026